 Sample Journal Activity “My Perfect Day” using Bloom’s Taxonomy

 Student/Short Version: Student will create a character using Story Dice, then describe/write/dramatize their own “perfect day” from their character’s perspective.

-- Knowledge: Roll five or more Story Dice.
+- Remembering: Roll five or more Story Dice.
 Identify and describe the pictures on dice.

-- Comprehension: Paraphrase the task (Journal Activity “My Perfect Day”) in which you will use the dice.
+- Understanding: Paraphrase the task (Journal Activity “My Perfect Day”) in which you will use the dice.

-- Analysis: Examine each feature of your character and determine what makes them special.
+- Analyzing: Examine each feature of your character and determine what makes them special.

-- Evaluation: Decide what worked and what didn’t in your journal entry.
+- Evaluating: Decide what worked and what didn’t in your journal entry.
 Were you successful at combining the dice pictures in a believable way?